NumerousHats/dbbackerupper/README.rst

 ==============

-Simple tool to create MySQL database dumps on a server and mail the resulting .tar.gz file via Gmail.
+Simple tool to create MySQL database dumps on a server and save the resulting .tar.gz file to an AWS S3 bucket.

-This is a refactoring of some lousy old code that I'm not terribly proud of, but I just need something functional...
+This is a refactoring of some lousy old code, but I just need something functional quick...
 Maybe it'll be useful for somebody else.

 * Free software: MIT license